 De Anza College is reaffirming its longstanding commitment to equity by taking a stand – and taking action – against racism and injustice.

-On this webpage, you'll find information about events and activities, resources for learning and discussion, statements in solidarity and important updates.
-Click these links or scroll down to learn more.
+On this webpage, you'll find information about upcoming events and activities, resources for learning and discussion, statements in solidarity and other important topical updates.

-- Upcoming events and activities
+- Upcoming Events